AbdulOhab/AbdulOhab/README.md

 # Hi there! 👋 I'm Abdul Ohab

 I'm a Computer Science graduate and IT professional with a passion for full-stack development, system administration, and problem-solving.
-Currently working as an IT Support Engineer & Management at Byapon Youth Science Magazine.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Lang-C++-informational?style=flat&logo=c%2B%2B&logoColor=white&color=2bbc8a)